Semrush helps you:

 For example, check out the trend for the term: “solar eclipse”.

-(Fun Fact: The Apr 8, 2024 total solar eclipse will be the first in the continental U.S. in 7 years.)
+(Fun Fact: The April 8, 2024 total solar eclipse was the first in the continental U.S. in 7 years.)

-As you can see, this keyword is blowing up right now.
+As you can see, this keyword was blowing up.

 But if you only used a traditional keyword research tool, you wouldn’t see the trend.
 Just the raw search volume number.